Matrix Decomposition and Applications: Computing Reduced QR Decomposition via CGS and MGS

-This goes to the original definition we gave above: the \textit{orthogonal projection matrix}.
-To avoid confusion, one may use the term \textit{oblique projection matrix} in the nonorthogonal case.
-When $\bP_2$ is an orthogonal projection matrix, $\bP_1=\bI-\bP_2$ is also an orthogonal projection matrix that will project any vector onto the space perpendicular to the $\cspace(\bQ_{k-1})$, i.e., $\nspace(\bQ_{k-1}^\top)$.
-Therefore, we conclude the two orthogonal projections:
+This property is the defining characteristic of an \textit{orthogonal projection matrix}.
+In contrast, a projection that is not orthogonal is called an \textit{oblique projection matrix}.
+When $\bP_2$ is an orthogonal projection matrix, the matrix $\bP_1=\bI-\bP_2$ is also an orthogonal projection matrix, projecting any vector onto the space perpendicular to $\cspace(\bQ_{k-1})$, i.e., $\nspace(\bQ_{k-1}^\top)$ (see Proposition~\ref{proposition:orthogonal-projection_tmp}).
+Thus, we conclude that there are two complementary orthogonal projections:

-The further result that is important to notice is when the columns of $\bQ_{k-1}$ are mutually orthonormal, we have the following decomposition:
+\paragraph{Modified Gram--Schmidt process (MGS).} An additional noteworthy result arises when the columns of $\bQ_{k-1}$ are mutually orthonormal.
+In this case, we observe the following decomposition:

-where $\bQ_{k-1}=[\bq_1,\bq_2,\ldots, \bq_{k-1}]$ and each $(\bI-\bq_i\bq_i^\top)$ is to project a vector into the perpendicular space of $\bq_i$.
-This finding is important to make a step further toward a \textit{modified Gram-Schmidt process (MGS)} where we project and subtract on the fly.
-To avoid confusion, the previous Gram-Schmidt is called the \textit{classical Gram-Schmidt process (CGS)}.
-The difference between the CGS and MGS is, in the CGS, we project the same vector onto the orthogonormal ones and subtract afterward.
-However, in the MGS, the projection and subtraction are done in an interleaved manner.
-A three-column example $\bA=[\ba_1,\ba_2,\ba_3]$ is shown in Figure~\ref{fig:projection-mgs-demons-3d} where each step is denoted in a different color.
-We summarize the difference between the CGS and MGS processes for obtaining $\bq_k$ via the $k$-th column $\ba_k$ of $\bA$ and the orthonormalized vectors $\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$:
+where $\bQ_{k-1}=[\bq_1,\bq_2,\ldots, \bq_{k-1}]$, and each term $(\bI-\bq_i\bq_i^\top)$ serves to project a vector onto the subspace orthogonal to $\bq_i$.
+This finding is crucial for advancing towards a \textit{modified Gram--Schmidt process (MGS)}, where projections and subtractions are performed iteratively.
+To avoid confusion, the original Gram--Schmidt method is often referred to as the \textit{classical Gram--Schmidt process (CGS)}.

+The primary distinction between CGS and MGS lies in how they perform projections and subtractions.
+In CGS, the same vector is projected onto all previously computed orthonormal vectors before performing the subtraction.
+Conversely, in MGS, projection and subtraction are interleaved.
+To illustrate this difference, consider a three-column matrix $\bA=[\ba_1,\ba_2,\ba_3]$, as shown in Figure~\ref{fig:projection-mgs-demons-3d}, where each step is represented using a different color.
+Below is a summary of the processes for computing $\bq_k$ from the $k$-th column $\ba_k$ of $\bA$, given the orthonormalized vectors $\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$:

-where the parentheses of the MGS indicate the order of the computation.
+where the nested parentheses in MGS indicate the order of operations---each projection is applied sequentially, and the result is updated immediately.